 Ask yourself: why do I want wireless service?
 How much will I use the phone?
 Will I use the phone mostly for travel, around town, or at home?
 Who will I call and from where?
 Will I use the phone for purposes other than calling people (i.e., email access, internet access, taking pictures, etc.)?
 Answering these questions will help you to identify a phone and service arrangement that best suits your needs.

 What phone should I choose?

-Some wireless phones offer call waiting and caller ID features, while others offer text messaging, cameras, and email and internet access.
+Some wireless phones offer call waiting and caller ID features, while others offer text messaging, cameras, and data usage.
 If you are simply interested in a phone for emergencies or for making calls, and won’t take pictures or surf the web, you may wish to buy a simpler phone.
 If you need your phone for business travel and plan to use it to stay connected with your office or with clients, you may want more extensive features.